Udon Thani’s Best Bars – The Irish Clock

-The Irish Clock in Udon Thani – There cannot be many bars or restaurants in Thailand’s northeastern region of Isaan which could be plucked from their humble surroundings and placed into western suburbia without their modest, or down-at-heel look, causing a distasteful backward glance from passers-by on the gold paved streets of London or more appropriately Dublin’s fair city.
+The Irish Clock in Udon Thani – There cannot be many bars or restaurants in Thailand’s northeastern region of Isaan which could be plucked from their humble surroundings and placed into western suburbia without their modest, or down-at-heel look, causing a distasteful backward glance from passers-by on the gold paved streets of London, or more appropriately, Dublin’s fair city.
 However, the Irish Clock in Udon Thani would fit with elegance and charm into the tourist hotspots of London’s West End, or more fittingly, the Temple Bar area of Ireland’s capital city without causing a stir or obnoxious stare.

 The Irish Clock sits with a huge helping of style and panache in Soi Sampantamit in the heart of Udon Thani’s nightlife area and is only a short walk away from the city’s main shopping mall and night markets.
-Its location is perfect and somewhat fitting for a bar and restaurant which serves Udon Thani’s expats and tourists with a full range of drinks and an extensive food menu.
-But the Irish Clock doesn’t stop tick tocking there.
+Its location is perfect and somewhat fitting for a bar and restaurant which serves Udon Thani’s ex-pats and tourists with a full range of drinks and an extensive food menu.
+But the Irish Clock doesn’t stop tick-tocking there.
 It has so much more to offer as well.

-The Irish Clock first opened its doors to customers over seven years ago and mine hosts Trevor Garrard and his Thai wife Ann took over the reins of a well established business in October 2010.
+The Irish Clock first opened its doors to customers over seven years ago and my hosts Trevor Garrard and his Thai wife Ann took over the reins of a well-established business in October 2010.
 The Irish Clock’s traditions of fine food, quality refreshments and hotel class accommodation have been carried forward by the couple and their attention to detail and professionalism has lifted the standards at Udon Thani’s number one bar a couple of notches higher.
 Trevor’s daily staff team brief targets quality of service and customer focus.
 That’s professional.

-The Irish Clock derives its name from the backward moving clock which adorns the wood panelled bar area.
+The Irish Clock derives its name from the backward moving clock which adorns the wood-panelled bar area.
 One o’clock in the bar is eleven in the street, and whilst 12 o’clock is exactly that, one drink too many and you might not know if it’s midnight or high noon.
 It pays to wear a wristwatch at the Irish Clock.

-So what has the Irish Clock got to offer.
+So what has the Irish Clock got to offer?
 Let’s start with its food and drink.

 Food and Drink at the Irish Clock

 A standard English breakfast (pictured above) tickles your taste buds for 120 baht and a large English brekkie gets a Sid Waddell style darts shout of ‘180’.
-A choice of tea or coffee are served with your breakfast selection.
+A choice of tea or coffee is served with your breakfast selection.

 The Irish Clock’s wide-ranging menu caters for western, Thai and Indian tastes.
 On Thursday nights you can savour the flavours of India when the Irish Clock’s Curry Club offers an Indian curry and side dishes plus a free drink at baht beating and mouth burning value.
-The Curry Club is a very popular night and an early arrival is suggested to secure a table.
+The Curry Club is a very popular night and early arrival is suggested to secure a table.

 Trevor and Ann’s latest and very popular western dish is a giant Yorkshire pudding boat filled with sausages, mashed potato, onions and gravy.
 Bangers and mash in a crispy boat.
 Delicious.